-Connect Bitbucket Cloud to JIRA Server applications
+Connect Bitbucket Cloud to Jira Software Server

 On this page:

-Connect a Bitbucket Cloud account with JIRA Software Server
+Connect a Bitbucket Cloud account with Jira Software Server

-To connect your Bitbucket Cloud account with JIRA Software Server, you use the DVCS Connector provided in JIRA.
+To connect your Bitbucket Cloud account with Jira Software Server, you use the DVCS Connector provided in Jira.

-You'll need to have admin permissions on both JIRA Software Server and on the Bitbucket Cloud account you want to connect.
+You'll need to have admin permissions on both Jira Software Server and on the Bitbucket Cloud account you want to connect.

 There are just a couple of steps: